AI-Hypercomputer/xpk/README.md

     --workload xpk-test-workload --cluster xpk-test
     ```

     This will only delete `xpk-test-workload` workload in `xpk-test` cluster.
-Deletion will only begin if you type `Y` at the prompt.

 *   Workload Delete (delete all training jobs in the cluster):